Peliex/oreostweaks/README.md

 A repository containing the source and tools used to develop my mods for the game Barotrauma

+# Dependencies

+This mod now requires [Lua for Barotrauma](https://steamcommunity.com/workshop/filedetails/?id=2559634234)<br>
+Detailed installation can be found on the workshop page, or you can install the source code yourself from [GitHub](https://github.com/evilfactory/LuaCsForBarotrauma/).

 # Steam Workshop

 [Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=2869787418)<br>